dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/require-dbt-version.md

 ### Pin to a range
 Use a comma separated list for an upper and lower bound.
-In this example, this project will run with dbt 1.x.x.
+In the following example, this project will run with dbt 1.x.x.

 <File name='dbt_project.yml'>